cccbr/runningatower/content/docs/060-emergency/index.md

 - The location.
 Consider which location provides the best access for larger vehicles such as ambulances or fire appliances.
 Also, consider the easiest means of access for stretchers, etc. Consider using a combination of the following:

-- Post code, this might not uniquely identify a property and will not define the entrance - further details can be found at [Postcode finder](https://www.royalmail.com/find-a-postcode).
+- Postcode, this might not uniquely identify a property and will not define the entrance - further details can be found at [Postcode finder](https://www.royalmail.com/find-a-postcode).

 - What3Words, gives an accuracy of approximately 3 metres and may identify the entrance.
 The system applies to the whole world.
 It is widely used by emergency services within the UK - further details can be found at [what3words](https://what3words.com/about).